 No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status?
-38 b) The up-to-date extent (laterally and vertically) of the Tailings Storage Facility (TSF) stacks; Stack 1 data has been supplied showing lateral and vertical extents, drawing S_230128_TMF_TOPO & Stack1isopachytes.dxf In Compliance 38 c) Volume and achieved density of tailings material stored in each TSF stack; Volume and achieved density of tailings in Stack 1and Stack 2 was provided on 07.12.23.
-Data is monitored by the Geotechnical PMO (in accordance with PC 54 & 57) In Compliance 38 d) An accurate record of the total extent of land that has been disturbed through the permitted operations; and The annual mine site monitoring survey showing the extent of surface works has been supplied as of 31.01.23.
-Drawing is dated 18.07.23.
-In Compliance 38 e) Volume of 'barren rock' temporarily stored in the underground mine Waste Management Facility.
+38. Monitoring Surveys: The Planning Authority shall be provided with an up-to-date topographic survey referenced to the Ordnance Survey Datum at no more than 12 monthly intervals, during the operation of the mine, showing the extent of development at each survey date.
+The survey shall accurately record: Reason: To ensure the development is being undertaken in accordance with the approved plans given the development is complex and large scale.
+Plans to be submitted at 12 month intervals.
+Surveys will be due for submission February 2025 Monitoring surveys showing data to end 2023 have been issued.
+In compliance 38 a) - The up-to-date extent (laterally and vertically) of underground mining operations Monitoring surveys showing data to end 2023 have been issued.
+In compliance 38 b) The up-to-date extent (laterally and vertically) of the Tailings Storage Facility (TSF) stacks; Stack 1 data has been supplied showing lateral and vertical extents, drawing S_230128_TMF_TOPO & Stack1isopachytes.dxf In compliance 38 c) Volume and achieved density of tailings material stored in each TSF stack; Volume and achieved density of tailings in Stack 1and Stack 2 was provided on 07.12.23.
+Data is monitored by the Geotechnical PMO (in accordance with PC 54 & 57) In compliance 38 d) An accurate record of the total extent of land that has been disturbed through the permitted operations; and Monitoring surveys showing data to end 2023 have been issued.
+In compliance 38 e) Volume of 'barren rock' temporarily stored in the underground mine Waste Management Facility.
 Data on volume of 'barren rock' stored underground was supplied and shown as nil (20.12.23).
-In Compliance 39 Groundwater and Surface Water Flow Monitoring Plan: Prior to the commencement of development hereby permitted a detailed Groundwater and Surface Water Monitoring Plan shall be submitted to, and approved in writing by, the Planning Authority in consultation with SEPA and Scottish Water.
+In compliance 39 Groundwater and Surface WaterFlow Monitoring Plan: Prior to the commencement of development hereby permitted a detailed Groundwater and Surface Water Monitoring Plan shall be submitted to, and approved in writing by, the Planning Authority in consultation with SEPA and Scottish Water.
 The scope of the monitoring plan is detailed in SEPA's consultation responses (dated 29th September 2017 and the 29th January 2018).
-Scottish Water's consultation responses (dated 18th September 2017 and 24th January 2018) and within Appendix 3: para 7.6 of the Environmental Statement received 14th August 2017.
-Implementation of the Monitoring Plan shall commence prior to the commencement of development on site and shall continue throughout the operational. decommissioning and aftercare periods of the site.
-The positions of the monitoring boreholes shall remain accessible throughout the life of the development.
-Any changes to the monitoring plan must be submitted to, and approved in writing by, the Updated GSWMP v2 Approved 11.05.21 Groundwater Monitoring to continue at 6 existing boreholes and 5 new boreholes installed ahead of Stack formation: US1 - upstream of mine site to south-west.
+Scottish Water's Updated GSWMP v2 Approved 11.05.21 Groundwater Monitoring to continue at 6 existing boreholes and 5 new boreholes installed ahead of Stack formation: US1 - upstream of mine site to south-west.
 This location has been agreed in consultation with SEPA.
-DS1 downstream of Stacks 1 and 2 Water Quality monitoring is ongoing during the care and maintenance period.
-A summary report is provided by SCL to SEPA on a monthly basis including monitoring data.
-Water Quality Reporting has been supplied for December 2023.
-Groundwater sampling has been carried out at agreed locations; US1D US1S DS1D DS1S DS2D DS2S Groundwater Sampling Frequency Groundwater sampling was taken on the 29.12.33 all analyte were within the required thresholds, apart from Cadmium in DS1S which for the tird month had a minor exceedance (0.1 μg/L above the threshold limit).
-This may be related to internal damage to the borehole tube, works to rectify this are being planned.
-In Compliance
+DS1 downstream of Stacks 1 and 2 Monitoring to start prior to start of Stack 1.
+DS2 - downstream of mine site and settlement Water Quality monitoring is ongoing during the care and maintenance period.
+Water Quality Reporting has been supplied for May to July 2024.
+Groundwater sampling has been carried out at agreed locations; US1D US1S DS1D In Compliance